 📝 Food safety and HACCP · ⏱️ 3 min read

 HACCP prevents food poisoning and protects your business against claims.
 Without proper registration and procedures, small mistakes can have big consequences.
-In this article we share real examples from kitchens where things went wrong, and how you can prevent it.
+Here are real examples from kitchens where things went wrong, and how you can prevent it.

 What can go wrong without HACCP

-A restaurant in Amsterdam had a refrigerator that broke down overnight.
-Nobody checked the temperature in the morning.
-All meat and fish (worth €800) was spoiled, but was used anyway.
+An Amsterdam restaurant's refrigerator failed overnight.
+Nobody checked the temperature that morning.
+All meat and fish (worth €800) spoiled, but they used it anyway.

-• NVWA closed the restaurant for 3 days
+• NVWA shut down the restaurant for 3 days

 • Compensation: €25,000